Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Peaked-size teleportation

 A similar bound was obtained in Ref.~\cite{brown2019quantum,brown2020quantum}, conditional on certain assumptions about operators' size distributions.

 At infinite temperature \emph{in the peaked-size regime}, we have $C_Q = e^{ i \theta_Q}$ and the fidelity is equal to the lower bound: \be \ee The sum is over $d_A^2$ terms, and is unity only when all the operators' phases are the same.
+In the case of a single-qubit teleportation at infinite temperature in the peaked-size regime, plugging the final table of Section \ref{phase based} into the above equation gives a fidelity:

+which oscillates between trivial fidelity ($F_{\text{EPR}} = 1/4$) and unity as a function of the operators' size.
 At finite temperature in the peaked-size regime, we instead find \be

-\ee The maximum fidelity is again achieved when the phases align; however, its value is equal to the sum of various imaginary time Green's functions, i.e. the correlator magnitudes [Eq.~(\ref{Gbeta})].
+\ee where the maximum fidelity is again achieved when the correlator phases align.
+However, its value is now less than unity, and instead is equal to a sum of various imaginary time Green's functions, i.e. the correlator magnitudes [Section \ref{finite temperature}, Eq.~(\ref{Gbeta})].